Why I started a food blog, in poem format:

 A FUNNY FOOD BLOG.

-I wrote this in 2017 and my point still stands, 4 years, 2 boyfriends and 1 pandemic later.
+I wrote this in 2017 and my point still stands, 4 years, 2.5 boyfriends, 1 pandemic, and 1 MA (hons) in English Language later.

-That said, if you are wanting to cook my silly little food stories, then you’ll need to know a few things first.
+That said, if you are wanting to cook my silly little food stories rather than just spraying tea all over your keyboard reading them, then you’ll need to know a few things first.

 What to expect from a recipe by my dickhead brain